aff4/pyaff4/README.md

 4. Reading RDF metadata using both YAML and Turtle.
 5. Verification of linear and block hashed images.
 6. Writing ZipFile style volumes
+7. Appending to ZipFile volumes

 ## Notice

 This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google and Schatz Forensic.

 ## References
 [1] "Extending the advanced forensic format to accommodate multiple data sources,